 Ms. Floria embraced so many who quickly became like family to her.
 She made life long friends doing domestic work, while at the same time helping others have joy in their families.
 The Batter’s family had a very special place in her heart along with a special nephew, Stanley Ray Bartell who gave Aunt Floria so much time and help.
 Other special friends made her family even larger, Georgia Bloomer Eaddy, Cheryl Patterson, and Louvenia Capeheart to name a few.
 She gave generously, with her incredible sense of humor and unforgettable laughter.

 At the age of 13, she joined St. Mark AME Church In Johnsonville, South Carolina, serving faithfully for 90 years.
 While at St. Mark, she was involved in many ministries and served as a class leader until recently.
 She also rendered her service to the Silver Star Chapter 251 of the Eastern Stars.
 She stayed busy by her involvement in the Quilting Club of Pamplico; the Senior Citizen Association of Florence County; and The Old Adults of Salem United Methodist Church.
 Some of her favorite “past time” was planting flowers and doing yard work, quilting, shopping and going to Roses with the Senior Citizens.

 During this Thanksgiving, we have Mommie to help us acknowledge and be thankful for the grace of God who gave us longer than 103 years of laughter, legacy and love.
 As with the words of one of her favorite song, “my soul has got to move.”
 She has made her move, on Sunday, November 24, 2019, into the loving hands of her precious Savior, the Lord Jesus Christ.

-To send flowers to Floria's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Floria Bartell Eaddy, please visit our floral store.